 Prospective students should note that a completed not-for-credit credential (the CDA: Child Development Associate and the Oregon Registry Step 7) may apply to the Early Education and Family Studies program and the student’s transcript for program credit.
 Please speak with a program advisor for more details.

 Portland Community College's Early Education & Family Studies articulation agreement with Portland State University allows for up to 80 transfer credits toward Portland State University's Child and Family Studies degree when students are accepted into the program.
 Students are encouraged to check with PSU, a PCC academic advisor and the University Transfer website for the most accurate and timely transfer requirement information.

 - Take the New Student Orientation.

 - Take College Placement Tests.
 See Catalog for required scores.

 - Attend an Early Education & Family Studies Information and Advising Session.
-Contact us at 971-722-4217 to find out when the next session will be held.
+Please call 971-722-4217 to reserve your space.
+Fall Information and Advising Sessions: